pchev/skychart/skychart/readme.txt

                          |- component     < project component
                          |- library       < project library
                          |- ...
-                         |- units         < all compilation object go here
+             |- units                     < all compilation .dcu object go here
-             |- tools | - data            < the "data" directory structure require to run the progran
-                      | - ...             < various tools not necessarily useful to the end user

-Install Lazarus using at least the version 0.9.12 from http://lazarus.freepascal.org
+Install Lazarus using a recent snapshot from http://lazarus.freepascal.org

-There is a lot of package to install, do not compile Lazarus for each!
+There is a lot of package to install.
+To install each package in Lazarus use File-Open to open the .lpk.
-To install each package in Lazarus use File-Open to open the .lpk Click "Open Package", "Compile", "Install".
+Click "Open Package", "Compile", "Install".
 When the install tell you to rebuild Lazarus say NO.

-Launch Lazarus and open Components-Configure Installed Packages Check that Printer4Lazarus, JPEGForLazarus and TurboPowerIPro are installed, this is normally the case with the version 0.9.12.
-If not install them from lazarus/component
+After all are installed click Tools-Build Lazarus.

+Launch Lazarus and go first to lazarus/component to install the following standard packages:

       printers/printer4lazarus.lpk
       jpeg/jpegforlazarus.lpk
       turbopower_ipro/turbopoweripro.lpk